Ground broken for Susquehanna Township town center

 There will be space for outdoor movies, outdoor yoga, food truck festivals, and a pop-up winter village.

-“There’s going to be an ice skating pond, and I thought back to when I was younger and I went skating at Italian Lake and I thought, wow this is going to make so many memories for people in the future,” said Rep. Sue Helm, (R) Dauphin and Lebanon Counties.
+“There’s going to be an ice skating pond.
+I thought back to when I was younger and I went skating at Italian Lake, and I thought, wow, this is going to make so many memories for people in the future,” state Rep. Sue Helm (R-Dauphin/Lebanon) said.

-Construction of the entire project will happen in five phases.
-There’s no specific timeframe for when everything will be complete.
+Construction will happen in five phases.
+There’s no specific timeframe for when everything will be completed.

-“We’re expecting our first buildings to start to open next summer slash fall,” Vartan said.
+“We’re expecting our first buildings to start to open next summer/fall,” Vartan said.